Excerpt from The Self-Compassion Workbook for OCD

-Kimberley Quinlan, LMFT, has graciously given me permission to publish an excerpt from one of my favorite parts of her amazing new book, The Self-Compassion Workbook for OCD: Lean into Your Fear, Manage Difficult Emotions & Focus On Recovery.
+Kimberley Quinlan, LMFT, creator of Your OCD Toolkit, has graciously given me permission to publish an excerpt from one of my favorite parts of her amazing book, The Self-Compassion Workbook for OCD: Lean into Your Fear, Manage Difficult Emotions & Focus On Recovery.

 As Kimberley so eloquently explains below, none of us needs to clip up, as we’re all equally worthy regardless of what OCD says.
 Throwing away the clip chart has been foundational for my OCD recovery, and I hope it will be for yours as well.